www.handicapmd.com - HandicapMD

 #2.
 Temporary: This option is for those who are suffering from temporary disabilities and will recover in a short time.
 Their placards last for 6 months or until the date your doctor has set arrives.
 That date can be less than 6 months..
 The disadvantage to this option is that it can only be renewed 6 consecutive times.
 This may vary from state to state.
 You would need to ensure the appropriate information by checking the state DMV forms.

 #3.
-Travel tag: This option is for those state residents who have a permanent disabled tag.
+Travel tag: This option is for those state residents who have a permanent disability tag.
 This can be either the tag or the plate, and it is good for up to 30 days from the date issued by the DMV.

 #5.
 Permanent disabled veteran license plate: you must be a disabled veteran to qualify and have an accepted disability.
 If you qualify, then you may be exempt from paying vehicle registration and license fees.